jennyxing/mac-lock-screen-quotes/README.md

 ### Using crontab
 The crontab solution is set up to run on the hour.

 Open a terminal and type in `sudo crontab -e`, which will open up a vim editor.
 Press `i` to go into insert mode.
-Paste the contents of `LockScreenQuotesCrontab.sh` into to the editor.
+Paste the contents of `LockScreenQuotesCrontab.txt` into to the editor.
 Type `:wq` to exit the editor.